lavallone/WSD_with_LLM/README.md

-## Do Large Language Models Understand Word Meanings? 🧪 An Experimental Study
+## Do Large Language Models Understand Word Meanings?

 ### COMMANDS 🕹️
 > (go inside the *src/* folder to run)